xslonikx/tinysipping/README.md

 Deliberately written in Python2.7-compatible style without any external dependencies for CentOS 7 compatibility.
-Also, it was quite minified for comfortable copypasting to REPL sacrificing some PEP-8 recommedations..
+Also, it was quite minified for comfortable copypasting to REPL sacrificing some PEP-8 recommendations..

 ```
 Usage: